 About this guest author: Wendy Lin is a freelance writer and entrepreneur.
-But even with all of her success, she still says that her family takes precedence over all of her business matters.
+Even with all of her success, she still says family takes precedence over all of her business matters.

 Fear of spiders is called arachnophobia, fear of confined spaces is claustrophobia, and ironically the fear of long words is called sesquipedalophobia.
 But there is now such a thing as the fear of being without a mobile phone, and that fear is called nomophobia.

 Yes, it is a real thing.
 And why is that so?
 Because so many of us use our mobile phones on such a regular basis that we can’t possibly imagine our lives without them.
 It is thought that over half the population actually suffers from this real phobia, with women more likely to experience it than men.
 20% more likely in fact.

 The fear presents itself in the form of anxiety.
 The worry can occur at any point and is far more likely when trying to take time out to relax, such as being on holiday.
 It also doesn’t necessarily mean being away from your phone either.
 It can be a worry about being out of range.

 Would you relax without your mobile phone?
 When you are away from work are you constantly checking your phone?
 Are you reading emails and replying to messages?
 It is thought that almost a quarter of people will even use their phones on a dinner date, whether that be with friends or a partner.